Abdul15de/CSSFlex/README.md

 # CSSFlex
-This repo contins all all flex codes.
+This repo contins all my  css flex codes.